brotatotes/bht-automation/bht gen 3/Romans/Chapter 9/Romans 9 19 bht.md

 # Romans 9:19 Commentary Help Text

 ## BHT:
-Who are we to reply to God, questioning His ways?
-Can the formed object question its maker, asking why it was created in a particular way?
-Just as a potter has authority over the clay, God has the power to create vessels for honor or dishonor from the same source.
-The objection to this doctrine reveals its true nature - it is about election and non-election to eternal salvation before any distinction in personal character.
-One may resist God's will, but cannot maintain that resistance.
+Who are we to question God's will and blame Him?
+Just as a potter molds clay into vessels of different purposes, God has the authority to choose whom He wills for salvation and honor.
+The objection to this doctrine arises from irreverence and presumption, as the creature has no right to challenge the Creator.
+While man may resist God's will, it is ultimately futile.
+Those who resist God's will wrongfully accuse Him of tyranny and cruelty, failing to acknowledge His justice and righteousness.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Yea rather, O man, who art THOU that repliest against God?"
+1. "Why then doth he yet find fault?
+For who resisteth his will?...O man, who art THOU that repliest against God?"
 2. "Shall the thing formed say to him that formed it, 'Why didst thou make me thus?'"
-3. "Or hath not the potter power over the clay, out of the same lump to make one vessel unto honour, and another unto dishonour?"
+3. "Hath not the potter power over the clay, out of the same lump to make one vessel unto honour, and another unto dishonour?"

 ### Jamieson-Fausset-Brown:
 1. "This objection shows quite as conclusively as the former the real nature of the doctrine objected to—that it is Election and Non-election to eternal salvation prior to any difference of personal character."
 2. "What now is the apostle's answer?
 It is twofold.
 First: 'It is irreverence and presumption in the creature to arraign the Creator.'"

 ### Albert Barnes:
-1. "Why doth he yet find fault? - Why does he blame people, since their conduct is in accordance with his purpose, and since he bestows mercy according to his sovereign will?"
+1. "If the position which he had been endeavoring to establish were true; if God had a purpose in all his dealings with people; if all the revolutions among people happened according to his decree, so that he was not disappointed, or his plan frustrated; and if his own glory was secured in all this, why could he blame people?"
 2. "It assumes, what cannot be proved, that a plan or purpose of God must destroy the freedom of man."
-3. "That it was the doctrine of the Scriptures, see 2 Chronicles 20:6, 'In thine hand 'is there not' power and might, so that none is able to withstand thee?'
-Daniel 4:35, 'he doeth according to his will in the army of heaven, and among the inhabitants of the earth, and none can stay his hand, or say unto him, What doest thou?'
-See also the case of Joseph and his brethren, Genesis 50:20, 'As for you, ye thought evil against me, but God meant it unto good.'"
+3. "Who hath resisted his will? - That is, who has 'successfully opposed' his will, or frustrated his plan?"

 ### Marvin Vincent:
 1. "A man may resist God's will, but cannot maintain his resistance."